SysRay/psOff_compatibility/README.md

 Emulator is in closed alpha until the rendering part is ported.
 No rendering, yet!
 Working on it.

-You can track our progress here: https://github.com/users/SysRay/projects/5
+You can track our progress [here](https://github.com/users/SysRay/projects/5).